TinyTroupe: An LLM-powered Multiagent Persona Simulation Toolkit: Architecture

 By contrast, a derivative artifact is called \emph{indirect} when it is not a verbatim copy of some simulation object, but rather an original inference or composition made based on simulation trajectories, such as \emph{extractors} and \emph{reducers}.

 \paragraph{Extractors} \emph{Extractors} (\techterm{ResultsExtractor}) inspect the whole simulation (either at the agent or environment level) to extract information following some experimenter-given \emph{purpose} and \emph{format}.
 They are LLM-powered, and as such offer a great amount of automation and flexibility. \example{In the brainstorming example, extractors are used to effectively convert the ideas discussed into structured and organized outputs for the consideration of the experimenter, merely requesting to ``Consolidate the ideas that the group came up with''.
-Here is one of the outputs produced:}
+Outputs from a food-related product brainstorming:}